-A. A curriculum task team (University of Guelph's Ontario Agricultural College, AALP alumni, industry, agriculture and rural organizations and other knowledge experts) assist with seminar planning, program development and evaluation, based on the Global Leadership Competency Framework (Ann L. Gordon, 2019).
+A. A curriculum task team (University of Guelph's Ontario Agricultural College, AALP alumni, industry, agriculture and rural organizations and other knowledge experts) assist with seminar planning, program development and evaluation, based on the Global Leadership Competency Framework (Ann L. Gordon, 2021).
 Primary focus is the latest applied research in leadership and specific focus is given to application of this knowledge and skills in agriculture, food and rural communities.

 The curriculum deals with issues facing the entire agriculture industry.
-Topics include change leadership, communication, conflict resolution, decision-making, working with the media, diversity, equity and inclusion, government and political systems, national and international trade, economics and business, marketing and trends in agriculture, rural and society.
+Topics include change leadership, communication, conflict resolution, decision-making, working with the media, diversity, equity and inclusion, government and political systems, national and international trade, environment/economic/social trends in agriculture, rural and society.